Voxelum/MatCraft/README.md

 Also works for parametric functions(eg. x=cos t, y=sin t)

-Check out this video for demo : https://youtu.be/mpvCRSPtrAs
+Check out this video for demo:  https://youtu.be/HTHZtQB6m0E